coding-noble/HelloWorld/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-My software is a simple hello world program that prints "Hello World" to the Console.
-My program is unique because it changes colors every quarter second until the user presses a key to end the program.
+This software is a simple hello world program using C# that prints "Hello World" to the Console.
+The program was created to test my knowledge of C# and is unique from other hello world programs because it changes colors every quarter second until the user presses a key to end the program.

-{Describe your purpose for creating this software.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

 For this project I used Visual Studios to develop my code.
 I wrote my Code in C# which is a object oriented programing language.

-{Describe the tools that you used to develop the software}

-{Describe the programming language that you used}
+I also used GitHub for managing changes.

 # Useful Websites